-Tip: We found the Medjet website a little buggy.
-To buy the policy, you’ll need to find the Short Term Plans page, click the little circle next to Short-Term Membership, and then click Next Page at the bottom of the page.
+Tip: To learn more about the policy, you’ll need to find the Short Term Plans page, click the little circle next to Short-Term Membership, and then click Next Page at the bottom of the page.

 Important: Medjet does not cover any medical expenses when you’re initially hospitalized; it only covers emergency medical transport back home.
 Air medical transport services require that you’re hospitalized as an inpatient and need hospitalization upon reaching your destination.